volunteer with ribble rivers trust

 We can’t be everywhere at once.
-But, with a dedicated team of volunteers on the ground, we can get pretty close!
+But, with a dedicated team of conservation volunteers on the ground, we can get pretty close!

-Clean ups- every year we get help from hundreds of volunteers who come together to keep our catchment clean, in a few hours a heavily littered area can be transformed.
+This activity needs no explanation.
+Plastic pollution is a serious problem.
+Whilst often talked about in the terms of ocean plastic, river plastic is a serious problem too.
+Every year we get help from hundreds of volunteers who come together to keep our catchment clean, in a few hours a heavily littered area can be transformed.